VenusInterns/BlogTemplate/TechnicalBlogPost.md

 ![bootstrap solution](https://user-images.githubusercontent.com/15707311/29847804-5bc514a0-8cd2-11e7-9d6e-ebc43cee0f10.PNG)

-### Goals
-We hope the above features make this a tool that developers can use to speed up the development process of their project while also serving an educational purpose for those who want to learn how to implement/work with those new items.
-In making this an educational tool, we hope that our blog provides effective examples of said features.
-The following are a set of goals that we attempted to achieve and we challenge you to accomplish on your way to building the best web applications:
-	* Grow ASP.NET Core usage
-	* Educate users about Razor Pages
-	* Grow Visual Studio usage
-	* Build a community around the template

 ### Using the Template
 * [Visual Studio](https://www.visualstudio.com/vs/)
 * Make sure to install the following workloads to get started: